Robowflex: Robot Motion Planning with MoveIt Made Easy: Introduction

 \section{Introduction}

-Robotic manipulators are becoming ever more prevalent---in the near future, we will begin to see robots in the household, search-and-rescue scenarios, and other forms of service.
-These manipulators are tasked with increasingly complex goals and environments, blending discrete task planning and continuous motion planning to find a sequence of achievable actions.
-A core component of any autonomous system that operates within the ``real world'' is \emph{motion planning}~\cite{Choset2005,LaValle2006,Kavraki2016}, which can find feasible motion that satisfies task requirements (e.g., reaching the goal, satisfying some motion constraint, etc.).
-However, it is difficult in general to tailor a specific motion planning algorithm to a particular use-case, evaluate its capabilities, or modify and integrate it within a broader system.

-There have been many efforts to develop motion planning software systems that are applicable to general manipulators.
-A popular and robust library for motion planning is \moveit~\cite{MoveIt}, which is built on top of the ubiquitous Robot Operating System (\ros) framework~\cite{Quigley2009}. \moveit has four key advantages: it is widely adopted throughout industry and research, it is easy to setup for new robots and over 150 different robot configurations are already available~\cite{Coleman2014}, it is easy to integrate with a broader \ros enabled system, and it has a large and vibrant open source community.
-However, due to \moveit's massive scope and abstract architecture, many tasks are difficult for both engineers and researchers.
+A core component of any autonomous system is \emph{motion planning}~\cite{Choset2005,LaValle2006,Kavraki2016}, which finds feasible motions that satisfy task requirements (e.g., reaching the goal, satisfying some motion constraint, etc.).
+There are many motion planning software system for general manipulators; a popular library for motion planning is \moveit~\cite{MoveIt}, which is built on top of the ubiquitous Robot Operating System (\ros) framework~\cite{Quigley2009}. \moveit has four key advantages: it is widely adopted in industry and research, it is easy to setup for new robots and over 150 robots are already available~\cite{Coleman2014}, it is easy to integrate with a \ros system, and it has a large and vibrant open source community.
+However, due to \moveit's massive scope and abstract architecture, many tasks are challenging for both engineers and researchers.
 For example, it can be difficult to evaluate and develop planning algorithms, extend a planner's functionality, extract low-level information from planners, or use a planner within the scope of a broader planning algorithm, e.g., task and motion planning~\cite{Dantam2018}.